22 Secrets Your Real Estate Agent Isn’t Telling You

 Beware of seller’s agents who overestimate your house’s selling price.

 They’re hoping you’ll choose them over other agents who will price it more realistically.
 We call that “buying your listing,” and it guarantees your house will sit on the market for a very long time.

 Empty rooms may actually appear smaller because the buyers can’t get a sense of how much furniture will fit.
 These are the personal details that your home can reveal about you.

 My No. 1 selling tip: Clear off counter tops in the bathrooms and kitchen.
 Americans love that wide-open counter space.
-Here are some other simple upgrades that add value to your home.
+Here are 31 home improvements that will double the value of your house.